 2550-01 PURPOSE-

-The purpose of this Inspection Manual Chapter (IMC) is to define the Construction Inspection Program (CIP) for non-power production and utilization facilities (NPUFs) under 10 CFR Part 50.
+The purpose of this Inspection Manual Chapter (IMC) is to define the Construction Inspection Program (CIP) for non-power production and utilization facilities (NPUFs) holding a construction permit and pursuing an operating license under 10 CFR Part 50.
 This CIP will provide reasonable assurance that the design and construction of NPUFs have been completed in accordance with applicable regulations, license requirements, and commitments.

-Note: Throughout this IMC, the terms “applicant,” “permit holder,” and “licensee” are used to refer to an operating license applicant and construction permit holder. this IMC, these terms are interchangeable.
+Note: Throughout this IMC, the terms “applicant,” “permit holder,” and “licensee” are used to refer to an operating license applicant and construction permit holder.
+As used in this IMC, these terms are interchangeable.

 2550-02 OBJECTIVES-

-The primary objective of this manual chapter is to establish a CIP for inspecting construction at a NPUF.
+The primary objective of this manual chapter is to establish a CIP for inspecting construction at a NPUF under construction.

 02.01 Provide reasonable assurance that regulatory requirements and licensee commitments for quality assurance (QA) are adequately included in the design, procurement, and construction of the NPUF.

-02.02 Provide reasonable assurance that NPUFs are constructed in accordance with the applicable regulations, quality assurance program, and the NPUF’s licensing (Safety Analysis Report (SAR), Construction Permit (CP), etc.).
+02.02 Provide reasonable assurance that NPUFs are constructed in accordance with the applicable regulations, quality assurance program, and the NPUF’s licensing basis (Safety Analysis Report (SAR), Construction Permit (CP), etc.).

-02.03 Verify the effective implementation of the QA.
+02.03 Verify the effective implementation of the licensee’s QA program.
 Verify that this includes timely implementation of organizational staffing, procedures, instructions, QA activities, and administrative controls necessary to achieve quality objectives.

-02.04 Verify that the licensee conditions that may adversely affect public health and safety, the environment, and worker protection so that appropriate corrective actions can be taken.
+02.04 Verify that the licensee identifies conditions that may adversely affect public health and safety, the environment, and worker protection so that appropriate corrective actions can be taken.

-02.05 Conduct inspections of key Structures, Systems, and Components (SSCs), construction and pre-operational testing, and operational readiness activities to support the
+02.05 Conduct performance-based inspections of key Structures, Systems, and Components (SSCs), construction and pre-operational testing, and operational readiness activities to support the issuance of an operating license.

 2550-03 APPLICABILITY